Chocolate bar: Ingredients

-A solid chocolate bar contains some or all of the following components: cocoa solids, cocoa butter, sugar, and milk.
+A solid chocolate bar is typically made with some or all of the following ingredients: cocoa liquor, cocoa butter, sugar, and milk.
 The relative presence or absence of these define the subclasses of chocolate bar made of dark chocolate, milk chocolate, and white chocolate.
 In addition to these main ingredients a solid chocolate bar may contain flavorings such as vanilla and emulsifiers such as soy lecithin to alter its consistency.
 Some chocolate bars contain added milk fat, to make the chocolate softer, since milk fat is a softer fat than cocoa butter.
-While sugar is commonly used as a sweetener for chocolate bars, some chocolate bars use sugar alcohols such as maltitol as an alternative.
+While sugar is commonly used as a sweetener for chocolate bars, some chocolate bars use sugar alcohols, such as maltitol as an alternative.

 Compound chocolate, which uses vegetable oils in place of cocoa butter, may be used as a less expensive alternative to true chocolate, though such a product may not be able to be labelled as "chocolate".
 Combination bars may contain a wide variety of additional ingredients.

+Health and nutrition

+Chocolate bars vary significantly in nutritional content, typically offering between 200–300 calories per 40 g serving, with high amounts of sugar and fat.
+A standard milk chocolate bar can contain over 20 g of sugar, while dark chocolate bars generally contain less sugar and more cocoa solids.
+Excessive consumption has been linked to obesity, tooth decay, and related health conditions.

+Dark chocolate, in moderation, has been studied for potential benefits due to its flavonoid content, which may support cardiovascular health and provide antioxidant effects.
+Modern consumer demand has also led to the development of healthier alternatives such as reduced-sugar bars, vegan options, and protein-fortified chocolate bars.

+Recent reviews and trials show that cocoa (especially high-flavonoid, dark‐chocolate formulations) may benefit cardiovascular health by reducing blood pressure, improving insulin sensitivity, enhancing endothelial function, and reducing LDL oxidation and inflammation.